-Numeric and string literals are promoted to the type level, giving convenient access to a large number of predefined type-level constants.
+GHC supports numeric and string literals at the type level, giving convenient access to a large number of predefined type-level constants.
 Numeric literals are of kind Nat, while string literals are of kind Symbol.
-These kinds are defined in the module GHC.
-TypeLits.
+This feature is enabled by the XDataKinds language extension.